zssvaidar/import-feeds/desc/import-feeds-desc-en.md

 ![Product image adding](_assets/add-product-image.jpg)

-Please, note that this feature is available only when the TreoPIM module is installed together with the "Import Feeds" module.
+Please, note that this feature is available only when the AtroPIM module is installed together with the "Import Feeds" module.

 In the creation pop-up that appears, select the file column for the image import and/or attach the locally stored image file to be used as the default value for import.
 Also define the image scope level – `Global` or `Channel`.